BSc (Hons) Community Specialist Nursing

 Wrexham Glyndŵr University is the only provider within North Wales offering the District Nursing Programme.
 The programme is for qualified nurses who hold a current registration as a nurse (part 1) with the UK Nursing and Midwifery Council Register (equivalent to parts 1 or 12 of the NMC Register).

-- The course will prepare students for study and competent practice at a specialist level within district nursing, in order to meet the NMC (2001) Standards for Specialist Practice.
+The course will prepare you for study and competent practice at a specialist level within district nursing, in order to meet the NMC (2001) Standards for Specialist Practice.